 It has been well established by medical scientists that drug use has a direct effect on the inner workings of the brain.
 When it comes to making music, where there is a large and complex volume of neurological signals and information flowing, drug use significantly impairs a person’s ability to process melodic concepts and creative ideas.

-When an outside chemical is added, the body’s natural rhythm will change and, research has proven, usually not for the better.
+When an outside chemical is added, the body’s natural rhythm will change, usually not for the better.
 In fact, the higher the dose, the more that natural rhythm will be affected.
 What is especially dangerous is when an emotional desire to strengthen creativity evolves into an addiction.